HongnanXu-Mel/image/Task3_Report.md

 **2. Localization**

-The application leverages Google Maps API with GPS integration to provide comprehensive location-based services.
-The implementation uses Android's Fused Location Provider, which intelligently combines GPS, Wi-Fi, and cellular network positioning for optimal accuracy.
-Users can view their current location, explore nearby restaurants on an interactive map, and navigate to restaurant locations.
-The map displays custom markers color-coded by crowd density status, with camera animations for smooth navigation.
-Location services include automatic permission handling, graceful degradation when permissions are denied, and real-time location updates through the FusedLocationProviderClient, demonstrating advanced mobile localization capabilities.
+The application uses Google Maps with GPS to show where restaurants are located.
+The app combines GPS, Wi-Fi, and mobile network signals to find the user's exact location.
+Users can see where they are on the map and where nearby restaurants are.
+Each restaurant appears as a colored pin on the map - green for not crowded, orange for moderately crowded, and red for very crowded.
+The map also lets users navigate to restaurants and updates their location in real-time as they move around.

 **3. Time-Weighted Crowd Density Algorithm**

-The application implements an intelligent time-weighted averaging algorithm for calculating real-time restaurant crowding status.
-The algorithm employs exponential decay weighting based on feedback recency, ensuring that recent user inputs have exponentially higher influence on the final crowd density calculation.
-User deduplication ensures only the latest feedback from each user within a 60-minute time window contributes to the result, preventing manipulation through multiple submissions.
-The weighted average is then mapped to discrete crowding levels (Not Crowded, Moderately Crowded, Very Crowded) through threshold-based classification, with a 15-minute cooldown period preventing spam submissions and maintaining data quality.
+The application calculates how crowded a restaurant is right now based on user feedback.
+The algorithm gives more weight to recent feedback than old feedback.
+For example, feedback from the last 15 minutes counts four times more than feedback from an hour ago.
+This way, the crowd status stays current and accurate.
+The app also prevents users from submitting multiple feedbacks too quickly by making them wait 15 minutes between submissions.

 **Implementation:**
 ```java